lkurzyniec/netcore-boilerplate/README.md

 ## Run unit tests

 Run `dotnet test` command in the root directory, it will look for test projects in `HappyCode.NetCoreBoilerplate.sln` and run them.

+## Run load tests

+When the application is up and running with all required components, you can run `dotnet run -c Release` command in the `test/HappyCode.NetCoreBoilerplate.Api.LoadTests` directory to perform all load tests.
+You can also customize run of load tests by adding proper command parameters, which are described on [here](https://benchmarkdotnet.org/articles/guides/console-args.html).

 ## Migrate from ASP .NET Core 2.2 to 3.1